 “The first rule of any technology used in a business is that automation applied to an efficient operation will magnify the efficiency.
 The second is that automation applied to an inefficient operation will magnify the inefficiency.”

 Without a clearly defined content strategy, the automation solution only ends up exposing the inefficiencies in the marketing department.
 Content lies at the heart of any marketing automation solution hence it is critical to ensure you have a documented content strategy in place before you design your marketing technology stack.

-The industry as a whole needs some sort of detoxification for positioning stand-alone applications as marketing automation suites.
-The problem lies somewhere in the mindset that marketing automation is meant to automate repetitive tasks which kills the very essence of what marketers do.
+The industry as a whole needs some detoxification for positioning stand-alone applications as marketing automation suites.
+The problem lies somewhere in the mindset that marketing automation is meant to automate repetitive tasks which kill the very essence of what marketers do.

 “Marketing automation is an abused space.
 In the last decade or so, companies have been sold all sorts of things in the name of automation.
 There is no coherence in how brands engage with their customers across multiple touch points.
 Engagement channels like web, email, mobile are managed by marketers in silos.
 For the small and mid-sized businesses, we want to change that forever.”

-Avlesh Singh, Co-founder of Webengage mentions in a blog post that companies in marketing automation space in the past have sold all sorts of things to marketers in the name of automation.
-For marketers, who have burned their fingers trying such solution would generally be sceptical about anything new in the market.
+Avlesh Singh, Co-founder of WebEngage mentions in a blog post that companies in the marketing automation space in the past have sold all sorts of things to marketers in the name of the automation.
+For marketers, who have burned their fingers trying such solutions would generally be skeptical about anything new in the market.

 Marketing Automation India – Future

 Hubspot has about 23,000 customers globally, but 1/6th of those are agencies if one has to extrapolate not more than a couple hundred thousand companies are using mainstream marketing automation platforms.
 Even for companies with a unique value proposition, it becomes difficult to differentiate their product hence it is important to identify customers and segments where you can get the attention of the prospect at a price point that makes sense.